yatakabs/beat-saber-overlay/README_EN.md

 ## Installation (OBS)

 1. Please install the following mods to send the beat saver data to the overlay.

+   If you are a beginner, we recommend you to install the original version of HTTP Status from ModAssistant, which will automatically install the dependent mods for you.

    - [Beat Saber HTTP Status](https://github.com/opl-/beatsaber-http-status) *Original version of ModAssistant registration

       ![image](https://rynan4818.github.io/beatsaber-overlay-httpstatus.png)